chunghaw/heartpet/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly
+4. Add tests if applicable
 5. Submit a pull request

 ## 📄 License

-MIT License - see LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- OpenAI for GPT-4o-mini and embeddings
+- Vercel for hosting and Postgres
+- Next.js for the framework
+- Tailwind CSS for styling
+- The AI NextGen hackathon community

 ---